Large tree trunk with sprawling exposed roots in forest

 EXERCISE

 All of this website is dedicated to a type of movement therapy called Qigong, one that re-defines exercise.
-Children are taught to exercise harder and longer.
+Children in North America are taught to exercise harder and longer.
 The result is that most adults stop exercising as they go through life.
 What is missing for them?
 Are they just lazy?

 In fact, there are clear benefits to aerobic exercise like Qigong, where the heart rate stays calm, over more vigorous anaerobic activity.
-Either one is much better than no activity.
+The latter uses many fewer muscle fibers, but either one is much better than no activity.
 Children in China are taught more active exercises like martial arts, while elders are drawn to calmer forms of movement like Taiji and Qigong.
-Youngsters often have more energy than they know what to do with, while we become calmer and more reflective in our mind and movement as we age.
+Youngsters often have more energy than they know what to do with, while with advancing years we become calmer and more reflective in both mind and movement.
 In energetic terms, we move from Yang to Yin.
 Individual temperaments and needs vary in any case, so one should do any exercise that is suitable, that brings joy and peace.

-One interesting idea came from a lecturer during a Qigong tour in Beijing in 1998: Our minds are influenced by our daily practice, so if we work out with machines, we will come to think like them.
-Since then, machines have become more part of our lives, so finding a natural way as a point of comparison is increasingly rare.
-Qigong gives the opportunity to explore what natural movement can be like and do for us.
+One interesting idea came from a lecturer during a Qigong tour in Beijing in 1998: Our minds are influenced by our daily practice, so if we work out with machines, we will come to think and be like them.
+Since then, machines like computers have become more part of our lives, so finding a natural way as a point of comparison is increasingly rare.
+Qigong gives the opportunity to explore what natural movement is like, and what it can do for us.

 FOOD AS MEDICINE

-There are many theories and case studies in healthcare, and that includes the field of nutrition.
+There are many theories and case studies in healthcare, including the field of nutrition.
 It is difficult to find quality research with tens of thousands of patients over decades.
-One outstanding approach is the work of a cardiologist from California, Dean Ornish.
-Decades ago, he was consistently able to generate positive outcomes using the most rigorous research to test natural approaches to heart disease.
-The positive results led to congressional hearings, followed by government insurance coverage (Medicare) for his 4-part program.
+One outstanding exception is the work of a cardiologist from California, Dean Ornish.
+Decades ago, he consistently generated positive outcomes using the most rigorous research to test natural approaches to heart disease.
+The positive results led to congressional hearings in the 1990s, followed by government insurance coverage (Medicare) for his 4-part program.
 This program has 4 parts:

-• Mostly plant-based, low-fat foods- with some minimal supplements
+• Mostly plant-based, low-fat foods- with some basic supplements

 • Exercise- up to an hour (results plateau after that)

-• Meditation- an hour or more (results only increase with more time), termed “stress reduction”, and including Qigong, yoga, guided imagery, etc.
+• Meditation- an hour or more, since results only increase with more time; he terms it “stress reduction”, and includes Qigong, yoga, guided imagery, etc.

 • Support groups- for love

 Over the years, he branched out into other diseases and conditions, such as cancer of the breast and prostate, along with Alzheimers.
-It is striking that his approach is the only solidly positive research outcome we have for treating this type of ‘senile dementia’ that is all too common.
-There is presently no drug, herb or practice that is scientifically proven to make a difference in Alzheimers the way this approach has–and in about a month for starters.
+For the latter, his approach is the only solid, positive research outcome for treating this type of ‘senile dementia’ that is all too common.
+There is presently no drug, herb or practice that is scientifically proven to make a difference in Alzheimers the way this approach does–and in about a month for starters.

-After I was diagnosed with prostate cancer at age 66, Dr. Ornish’s approach gave me results and confidence as I faced different treatment options.
+After I was diagnosed with prostate cancer at age 66, Dr. Ornish’s results gave me confidence as I faced different treatment options.
 He also provided an inspiring, integrated vision for health and healing.
-The biggest change of habit for me was with what I ate: I was eating too many dairy products and eggs, for example.
+The biggest lifestyle change for me was with what I ate: too many dairy products and eggs.
 (Chinese men have much less prostate cancer than American and European counterparts: While the causes are impossible to pin down, it is intriguing that Asians ingest less cow’s milk and eggs, while eating more soy–all involved in prostate cancer cell generation.)

 Following his dietary guidelines led me within 2 weeks to:

-• Lose 25 pounds and 2″ at the waist (which then stabilized), thereby reducing my risk for other cancers in the abdomen
+• Lose 25 pounds and 2″ at the waist (which then stabilized), which reduced my risk for other cancers in the abdomen

 • Increase both my energy (no more naps) and signs of circulation

-• Clear active points on my abdomen that are used in Acupuncture to diagnose and treat various conditions and circulatory blockages
+• Clear active points on my abdomen that we use in acupuncture to diagnose and treat specific conditions and circulatory blockages

 I found slightly different versions of his dietary guidelines as the knowledge evolved over decades, depending upon when the book or website was published.
-Later versions included some low-fat chicken and also non-fat dairy (although the latter is still contra-indicated for prostate cancers in online searches in 2026).
-So one should consult one’s healthcare team when contemplating big changes like this.
+Later versions included some low-fat chicken and also non-fat dairy (although the latter is still contra-indicated for prostate cancers as of 2026).
+One should consult one’s healthcare team when contemplating big changes like this.

-Also, the knowledge on supplements has changed significantly since his earlier work.
+Also, the knowledge on supplements has changed significantly in recent years.
 For example, check each supplement with an online search for one’s particular diagnosis.
 Often, supplements are not needed or even detrimental.

-The more we know about whole, plant-based foods, the more we love and need them.
+Supplements are very tricky, but the more we know about whole, plant-based foods, the more reasons we find to love them.

 BREATHING

-Another issue is that practices that focus on the breath, like pranayama from India, can be difficult for beginners without adequate instruction.
-We find in Qigong that some parts of forms that include conscious breathing can lead to uncomfortable feelings in the chest, a kind of stagnation.
+Another challenge lies in teaching: Practices that focus on the breath, like pranayama from India, can be difficult for beginners without adequate instruction.
+We find in Qigong that some parts of forms that include conscious breathing can lead to uncomfortable feelings in the chest.
 I found this to be true for my students with a history of asthma.

-A superbly developed form of breathing practice is that of a Russian doctor Buteyko (now deceased after a long life).
+A superbly developed form of breathing practice was pioneered by a Russian researcher named Buteyko (now deceased after a long life).
 I was introduced to this approach by a colleague, while teaching at NUNM, by Dr. Sussanna Czeranko, ND.
 She used it to heal pain and trauma after a car crash.
-The head of the organization she was part of, Patrick McKeown of Ireland, leads in generating free materials online from decades of teaching Dr. Buteyko’s research.
+The head of the organization she was part of, Patrick McKeown of Ireland, leads the world in generating free materials online from decades of teaching Dr. Buteyko’s research.

-The basic ideas, as I understand it, is that the vast majority of us benefit from:
+The basic ideas of several schools of slower breathing, as I understand it, is that the vast majority of us benefit from:

 • Breathing through the nose